 What Happens with Child Custody During Divorce Proceedings?

-The time period between filing for divorce and a final order for dissolution of marriage may last anywhere from a few weeks to several years.
-Fortunately, Texas law allows for temporary orders on conservatorship and possession for children during this time period.
+The period between filing for divorce and a final order for dissolution of marriage may last anywhere from a few weeks to several years.
+Fortunately, Texas law allows for temporary orders on conservatorship and possession for children during this period.

 If the Parents Are Not Married, Does the Father Have Child Custody Rights?

 Yes.
 Without a court order, both parents have equal rights to the child.
 However, this creates significant risks for the parents if the relationship goes awry and they no longer live together.
 Without a court order, either parent can deny possession to the other parent or move with the child.
 You should contact an attorney to establish a court order to protect your rights.

 If I Want Custody, Can I Still Move Out During the Divorce?

 Regardless of the child’s wishes, leaving the children behind would be unwise, even if you can’t stand to be in the same house as the person you’re divorcing.
 Moving out limits your chances of obtaining primary custody of the children later.
 It also suggests you are okay with letting the other parent have physical custody.

 If you must leave, you should take the children with you and file for temporary orders as soon as possible.
 Family law judges look unfavorably on a parent who removes the children from the home without seeking recognition from the family court.

 Can I Move in With My Boyfriend/Girlfriend Before a Child Custody Arrangement Is Finalized?